Gaurav3khede/Spring-boot-API/README.md

        3. OpenStreetMaps
        4. When searching for a town with name instead of coordinates, these APIs differ a bit o Weather for the given city
        5. OpenWeatherMap API

+      # JAVA Doc added and it can be found at: doc/com/tinkhede/backendapi/